espressif/arduino-esp32/docs/source/troubleshooting.rst

 Flashing
 --------

+* The board is not flashing.

 Hardware
 --------

-- Power Source
+* Power Source
-- Bad USB cable or charging only cables
+* Bad USB cable or charging only cables